moises-nimolabs/lifehack/readme.md

 ```
 docker-compose exec db bash -c "cat /var/lib/neo4j/import/app.data.cypher | bin/cypher-shell -u neo4j -p @abc123"
 ```
+`IMPORTANT: It can happen that the container is completely erased after it's discarded, in that case you always need to check if the initial data is available.
+To avoid this problem, I've mapped the Neo4J data folder to the LifeHack.Database/data folder.`

 You should be able to see the results of the initial load by running a simple query in the `Cypher Query Runner`:
 ```